vedderb/vesc_pkg/tnt/README.md

     * Changed timeouts from 500ms for traction control, 180ms for transition condition 1, and 200ms for transition condition 2 to 300ms, 210ms, and 220ms respectively.
   * Dynamic Stability
     * Added new parameter Ramp Rate Down.
 Default 5.0 %/s.
 Prevents nose dip feeling when reducing speed.
+  * Roll
+    * Added high speed scaling section to increase or decrease roll kp at higher speeds.
 * _Fixes/Improvements_
   * Some parameters changed to integers to reduce packet size.
   * Some features and parameters were removed to make room for new features.